IBM/aspera-cli/README.md

 Notes:

 * The `value` option can contain any supported package creation parameter.
 Refer to the AoC package creation API, or display an existing package in JSON to list attributes.
-* List allowed shared inbox destinations with: `ascli aoc user shared_inboxes`
+* List allowed shared inbox destinations with: `ascli aoc packages shared_inboxes list`
 * Use fields: `recipients` and/or `bcc_recipients` to provide the list of recipients: user or shared inbox.
   * Provide either ids as expected by API: `"recipients":[{"type":"dropbox","id":"1234"}]`
   * or just names: `"recipients":[{"The Dest"}]` . ascli will resolve the list of email addresses and dropbox names to the expected type/id list, based on case insensitive partial match.